willxxy/Nd-Conv/README.md

 The next todo will be to write cnns in all three for mnist classification and see the performance there.

+## Usage

+On the command line, execute the following

+1. cd src

+2. bash script/run.sh

 Here are some graphs:

 ## CPU Benchmark